forestgrape/coronavirus/2_biological/coronavirus.md

 ### Empirical Deduction of the SARS-2 Tissue Tropism
 [in rework: update and a section for each strain] Viral load in combination with the [movements of virions](#movement-of-virions) inside the body can be used to track tissue preferences of Sars-CoV-2.

-#### Betacoronavirus Viral Load
-[in rework]
+[in work]
+* In the chapter [disease pattering](../3_medical/coronavirus_disease_patterns.md) it is described that coronaviruses infect different location throughout the respiratory tract.
-The viral loads observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
+* The viral loads observed for SARS-CoV-2 for diagnostic purposes are described in the chapter [Diagnosis and Viral Load](./../3_medical/diagnosis_and_viral_load.md).
-* The only location where _all_ patients had viral Sars-CoV-1 load are the lungs [Farcas et al](#farcas).
-* For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
-The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome.
-Remark: Mers-Cov has a different cell entry receptor (DPP4).
-However
-* the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone.
-* some and especially the severe SARS-2 infections show a similar pathogenesis as MERS

-This is just a piece of evidence in the overall picture.

-That in swab tests there are viruses in the nose and the mouth can be either caused by replication there or by breathing them up.
-[Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
-The upper respiratory tract is used to fight viruses and so infections are rarely virulent [Disease Pattering](../3_medical/coronavirus_disease_patterns.md).

 ## Habitat
 [in rework]
 As outlined in the section [tropism](#tropism) there is a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
 These environments form the habitat of a virus strain:

 > ###### Habitat
 > The *Habitat* of a virus are the locations which are frequently infected: [cells](#infected-cell), tissues, organs or [organism](#infectable-organism).
-E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
-These are called a habitat as well as the surrounding organ: the human lungs and the host organism: us humans.
+E.g. Sars-CoV-2 frequently infects alveolar epithelial cells.
+These cells are in the lower lungs, so the lower lungs are a habitat for SARS-2 in the human host.

 ### Organisms Habitat aka Hosts
-The organisms forming the habitat are called hosts:
+The organisms forming the habitat are called hosts.

 > ###### Host
 > A *host* of a virus is an [infectable organism](#infectable-organism) and these infections occur frequently and are relevant for the spread of the virus i.e. are part of the life cycle.